Rayhan0Islam0Shagor/react-redux-todoApp/README.md

 ## Available Scripts

-#React_Redux_todo_app
+# React_Redux_todo_app

--this made with react and redux also
+- this made with react and redux also
--used bootstrap
+- used bootstrap